udai-arneja/HLP-Project_Group2/docs/ModuleFunc/README.md

   - Checks to see if the mouse position is within that of a wire bounding box within the model.
 Checks segment by segment.
 If it is then it returns the wire id and the segment index.
 This is used for manual routing.

 - `renderBusWidth (dispatch: Msg -> unit) (width: int) (model: 'a)`
+  - Renders the busWidth of a component

 - `renderDropdownInput model dispatch `
   - Allows user input to edit the buswidth of components.

 - `renderItem component dispatch width model`
+  - Create the component with the correct width.

 - `renderDropdown model dispatch`
+  - Displays the drop down menu with component options.